compound-finance/comet/docs/README.md

 ### Withdraw

 The withdraw method is used to **withdraw collateral** that is not currently supporting an open borrow.
-Withdraw is **also used to borrow the base asset** from the protocol if there is sufficient collateral for the account.
+Withdraw is **also used to borrow the base asset** from the protocol if the account has supplied sufficient collateral.
 It can also be called from an allowed manager address.

-To check an account's present ability to increase its borrow size, see the *[Get Borrow Liquidity](#get-borrow-liquidity)* function.
+Compound III implements a minimum borrow position size which can be found as `baseBorrowMin` in the [protocol configuration](#get-protocol-configuration).
+A withdraw transaction to borrow that results in the account's borrow size being less than the `baseBorrowMin` will revert.

 #### Comet